navnxet/navnxet/README.md

 I'm a passionate full-stack developer.
 I have a strong background in web development, with a focus on building robust and scalable web applications.
 My journey in the world of programming began in 2023, and I've had the privilege of working with a wide range of technologies and frameworks.

-🌟 Let's Connect - I'm always eager to connect with fellow developers.
-Feel free to reach out to me via GitHub, or connect with me on Mail:- navneetpna@gmail.com for discussions.
-Let's collaborate, learn, and build amazing things together in the world of web development!
+🌟 Let's Connect - navneetpna@gmail.com for discussions.

-🚀 Happy Coding! 🖥️🚀
+🚀 Let's collaborate, learn, and build amazing things together in the world of web development!

 *   🌍  I'm based in India
 *   🖥️  See my portfolio at [navnxet](http://navnxet.vercel.app)